 - Maintains the budget framework given to IT by the business; and

-- Allows the business to take full advantage of future market opportunities.
+- It allows the business to take full advantage of future market opportunities.

 While that sounds great in theory, how does this work in action?